GitGuardian/ggtools/new-arch-migration/README.md

 --deploy
 ```

-ℹ️ To avoid any conflicts during upgrade, it will first uninstall all existing helm releases in `<gitguardian_namespace>`.
+ℹ️ To avoid any conflicts during upgrade, it will first uninstall all existing releases based on the new architecture in `<gitguardian_namespace>`.

 *Expected result:*